makersacademy/airport_challenge/README.md

 * `./spec` contains all spec files for the associated core files plus a feature_spec.rb used to test actual calls to the classes
 * `./spec/support/mock_config.rb` this file  contains the mock configuration and helper functions used in the tests

+## Question For Coaches

+* What is best practice regarding where to place mock config and how much config should be in that file
+* I am testing for a returned plane in both land and take off.
+I could test for no error and test against the airport_inventory (I could then drop some tests)..
+However, I have added this extra public method to enable this.
+Is there a design pattern to test for what planes are in the airport without the creation of the public airport_inventory method

 Instructions
 ---------